ThDudk/SimpleTrees/README.md

 ## Usage

 By default, trees are mutable.
-As a result, creating trees is fairly simple.
+You can create trees directly.

 ```java
 // represents x + y = z